Skip to main content

 In this project we aim to provide a solid understanding of the interaction between particles and MHD instabilities in the presence of electric fields and plasma currents with the ultimate goal to provide control techniques to tame the MHD induced particle transport in a fusion plasma.
 To this end, we have developed innovative diagnostic techniques which will soon be exploited scientifically as we achieve the first measurements.
 Combined with state-of-the-art hybrid MHD codes, a deep insight into the underlying physics mechanism of wave-particle interactions will be gained.

 We have extended the 3D nonlinear hybrid kinetic MHD code MEGA with a realistic tokamak geometry model and a 3D wall for AUG.
 This was complemented by the implementation of synthetic diagnostics to diagnose the wave-particle interaction in modelling.
 This enables for the first time a detailed comparison to the experiment.
 In addition, we have carried out simple equilibrium calculations for a test case (published in Plasma Research Express and Fusion Engineering Design) and the plasma response has been implemented in MEGA for the ASDEX Upgrade tokamak.
-Simulations to characterize the plasma response in detail are currently ongoing.
+The wave-particle interactions arising due to externally applied magnetic perturbations have been simulated for ITER and published in Nuclear Fusion in 2021.

 We developed a linear gyrokinetic theory for the wave and stability properties of low-frequency electromagnetic fluctuations in finite-beta anisotropic uniform plasmas.
 Unlike most of previous studies, the present theoretical framework includes full finite Larmor radius effect and wave-particle resonance, while the resultant model is still analytical tractable and offers a useful tool for gaining insights into the underlying physics.
-This result was published in Physics of Plasmas.
+This result was published in Physical Review Letters and Physics of Plasmas.

 First measurement with INPA